Links

 <a href="https://www.codecademy.com/learn">My Home</a>

-Showcasing the usage of text links
+Showcasing the use of html links

 <!-- Creating a text link -->